sudoTinaW/sudotinaw.github.io/_posts/2020-08-04-binary-tree.md

 ### Basic Knowledge

-Binary Tree is expanded from linked list data structure.
-It has the character of inconsecutive data storage , and indirect data access(unlike array's direct access). **It can only be traversed by recursion**.
+Binary Tree is a data structure extended from linked list data structure.
+It has the character of inconsecutive data storage , and indirect data access(unlike array's direct access). **It suits to traverse by recursion**.

 There are 3 ways of traversal.
 Most of the issues can be resolved using the 3 ways of traversal.